 If you were to use this pedometer on a regular basis, you can expect the battery to last up to one year before it needs to be replaced.

-- Is backed by a one-year warranty
+- Is backed by a warranty that is for 18 months

 Fitbit Flex 2